lookr-fyi/job-application-bot-by-ollama-ai/README.md

   </a>
 </p>

+Latest Update: April 11, 2025

+- AI now saves all jobs to the “Queue” by default before submission
+- Replaced complex filtering options with a single question: “What jobs are you looking for?”
+- Added a criteria and resume matching table to the thinking process
+- Automatically pause application when user operated on the browser
+- Fixed several bugs from previous versions

 ## About JobHuntr.fyi

 JobHuntr.fyi is a macOS desktop app that uses Ollama-powered AI to apply for jobs on LinkedIn—automatically, 24/7.
 No OpenAI API key required.